Airfirm/data-analytics/README.md

 # declare a list of strings
 # TODO: Add or replace this with your own list
-skills_offered: list = ["Data Analytics Engineer", "BI Developer", "Business Technology Product Manager"]
+skills_required: list = ["Data Analytics Engineer", "BI Developer", "Business Technology Product Manager"]

 # declare a list of numbers so we can illustrate statistics skills
 # TODO: Add or replace this with your own numeric list